Marathons in New South Wales

 About Marathons in New South Wales

 You'll find some of the largest and most spectacular events in NSW in the marathon calendar.
 It's a distance that's skyrocketed in popularity in the past 20 years.
-The Sydney Running Festival began in 2001, as part of the legacy of the 2000 Summer Olympics, and now hosts over 33,000 competitors annually.

 In 2012 nine runners were inducted into the Blue Line Legends club having completed the first 10 Sydney Marathons.
 While the Blue Line Legends club is closed to new entrants, it is possible to join the famous Bridge Club, which exists for those who have completed the Sydney Marathon for 10 consecutive years.
 Reckon you've got the stamina?